Production truck

 A television production truck or OB van is a small mobile production control room to allow filming of events and video production at locations outside a regular television studio.
 They are used for remote broadcasts, outside broadcasting (OB), and electronic field production (EFP).
 Some require a crew of as many as 30 people, with additional trucks for additional equipment as well as a satellite truck, which transmits video back to the studio by sending it up through a communications satellite using a satellite dish, which then transmits it back down to the studio.
 Alternatively, some production trucks include a satellite transmitter and satellite dish for this purpose in a single truck body to save space, time and cost.

 Other television production trucks are smaller in size and generally require two or three people in the field to manage.
-For instance broadcast journalism news reporters providing live television, local news in the field electronic news gathering (ENG) outside a formal television studio.
+For instance broadcast journalism reporters providing live television, local news in the field electronic news gathering (ENG) outside a formal television studio.
 In some cases, it can be a station wagon, people carrier or even a motorbike (especially in cities with congested streets or where a rapid response is needed and a motorbike is more manoeuvrable).